EmergeTools/emerge-android/gradle-plugin/README.md

 }

 emerge {
-  // By default, Emerge will use the EMERGE_API_TOKEN environment variable apiToken.set("...")
+  // Emerge uses the EMERGE_API_TOKEN env variable by default, so no need to set env explicitly apiToken.set(System.getenv("EMERGE_API_TOKEN"))
 }
 ```